 In early 2005, Maureen relocated to Pittsburgh, PA to pursue a career in Molecular Pathology research at the University of Pittsburgh.
 At the University of Pittsburgh, Maureen researched genomic changes in prostate cancer.
 She began a career in the molecular diagnostics industry focusing on oncology in early 2006.
 Maureen has spent almost 12 years working in this industry focusing on all types of cancer.
 Her career has evolved from bench research to sales and marketing to business development with some of the country’s leading molecular diagnostics and information companies.

 Presently, Maureen leads clinical collaborations and the Precision Medicine Consortium at Foundation Medicine, a leading molecular information company that collaborates with physicians, patients and bio-pharma partners to uncover insights that transform cancer care.
 Maureen collaborates with many of the leading cancer centers around the country to further advance genomic testing and molecular information options for patients with advanced-stage cancer.
-Although her career takes her around the country almost weekly, Maureen continues to reside in Pittsburgh, PA with her husband, Art and their 3 year old daughter, Elizabeth.
+Although her career takes her around the country almost weekly, Maureen continues to reside in Pittsburgh, PA with her husband, Art and their daughter, Elizabeth.

 Dalal Najjar '95

 Following graduation, Dalal Najjar moved overseas starting her career in the hospitality industry while completing her degree online in Public Administration and International Relations.
 Following her time in the hospitality industry, she decided to change paths and work for charities around the world helping those in need.